coy001/cse15l-lab-reports/lab-report-2-week-4.md

 Some links contain "(" ")" and the name "[" "]", we should use a while loop to ensure get the right link

 Symptom3

+image should not be return as usual links